wantguns/wantguns.dev/content/nixmultihost/index.md

 ## Future

+I have uploaded these files on my [github](https://github/wantguns/dotfiles).
+I will keep tracking them and hopefully make abstractions for easier syncing if necessary.

 Since we now have a good abstraction for our hosts, I am going to start using this flake alongside nixos-anywhere and nixos-infect to start installing nix on my servers.
 The plan is to onboard them and build a